-When you pour yourself that first cup of delicious morning coffee, you may not even be aware that it contains Dihydrogen Monoxide, a chemical compound known to cause death in both children and adults.
+When your Starbucks barista pours you that first cup of delicious morning coffee, you may not even be aware that it contains Dihydrogen Monoxide, a chemical compound known to cause death in both children and adults.

-According to DHMO.org/facts.html, the leading authority on Dihydrogen Monoxide (aka DHMO), this unique chemical compound is both colorless and odorless, making it really easy to infuse into our daily cups of coffee.
-Although you would likely notice if it was missing, you need to ask yourself if it is worth the health risk.
+According to DHMO.org/facts.html, the leading authority on Dihydrogen Monoxide (aka DHMO), this unique chemical compound is both colorless and odorless, making it really easy for Starbucks (and other coffee houses) to infuse it into our daily cups of coffee.
+Although you would likely notice if it was missing, you need to ask yourself if it is worth the health risk??

 Dihydrogen Monoxide – Silent, but Deadly

 Also referred to as Dihydrogen Oxide, Hydrogen Hydroxide, Hydronium Hydroxide, or simply Hydric acid.
-Dihydrogen Monoxide’s comes from the highly reactive hydroxyl radical, a species shown to mutate DNA, denature proteins, disrupt cell membranes, and chemically alter critical neurotransmitters.
+Dihydrogen Monoxide comes from the highly reactive hydroxyl radical, a species that has been shown to mutate DNA, denature proteins, disrupt cell membranes, and chemically alter critical neurotransmitters.

-The atomic components of DHMO are commonly found in a many caustic, explosive and poisonous compounds including Sulfuric Acid, Nitroglycerine and Ethyl Alcohol.
+The atomic components of DHMO are commonly found in many caustic, explosive, and poisonous compounds including Sulfuric Acid, Nitroglycerine, and Ethyl Alcohol.

 Here are just a few of the potential dangers of Dihydrogen Monoxide (Source: DHMO.org):